ibm-cloud-docs/containers/cs_path_admin.md

 * **Connections to other networks and workloads**:
   * Set up VPN connectivity between your [classic cluster](/docs/containers?topic=containers-vpn) or [VPC cluster](/docs/containers?topic=containers-vpc-vpnaas) and remote network environments, other VPCs, and more.
+  * To route responses from your cluster back to your on-premises network in VPN solutions that preserve the request source IP address, add [custom static routes](/docs/containers?topic=containers-static-routes) to worker nodes for on-premises subnets.
 * **Subnets, service endpoints, and VLANs**:
   * Add or change the available subnets and IP addresses for your [classic cluster](/docs/containers?topic=containers-subnets) or [VPC cluster](/docs/containers?topic=containers-vpc-subnets).
   * Change the [service endpoints that your Kubernetes master is accessible through](/docs/containers?topic=containers-cs_network_cluster).